SeedLegals vs Carta: which platform to choose for cap table, SEIS/EIS, funding and options

 A convertible note allows the investor to get their money back e.g. on a sale of the company, and also to earn interest on their investment.
 But both of these render a convertible note ineligible for SEIS/EIS as the investment is treated as a loan rather than an equity investment.

-Since the UK startup ecosystem is fuelled by SEIS and EIS investment, convertible notes have not proven popular in the UK, which has led to the development of the Advanced Subscription Agreement and our version of that, the SeedFAST.
+Since the UK startup ecosystem is fuelled by SEIS and EIS investment, convertible notes have not proven popular in the UK, which has led to the development of the Advance Subscription Agreement and our version of that, the SeedFAST.

 Unlike a convertible note, with a SeedFAST the investment has to convert into equity either in the next funding round or at the long stop date if there’s no funding round before then.